brucewsinc/rocketbar/rocketbar/readme.txt

 Some hotfixes to commands + a bit of an upgrade!

 = 150525 =
-Bug fixes + Maintenance Release
+Bug fixes, New features + Maintenance Release